Skip to:

 Author: Germain, S.

 • Social Justice in the Next Century.
 (Conference) London School of Economics, London UK (2014).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: Just Allocation of Healthcare Resources